spevans/swift-project1/doc/development.md

 ### Libraries

-Now that a .o ELF file has been produced it needs to be linked to a final executable.
+Now that a `.o` ELF file has been produced it needs to be linked to a final executable.
 Swift requires that its stdlib is linked in as this provides some basic functions that are needed by Swift at runtime.

-The 3 libraries that need to be linked in are
+The 2 libraries that need to be linked in are
 ```
 libswiftCore.a
 libclang_rt.builtins-x86_64.a
-libswiftImageInspectionStatic.a
 ```

 and should be in `lib/swift_static/linux` under the install directory.